-The logic here is straightforward.
+The money multiplier is intimately related to the reserve ratio of a banking system.
 Collectively, banks form an aggregate reserve ratio.
 It is defined by the amount of currency they have on hand divided by their total liabilities.
 Monetary dynamics fall out of this identity.
 When banks extend credit on net, the reserve ratio drops.
 When banks contract credit on net, the ratio increases.
 When agents deposit currency on net, the ratio increases.
 When agents withdraw currency on net, the ratio falls (Hawtrey 1919).

 We might also think of the reserve ratio as its inverse: the money multiplier.
 This represents the ratio of total currency to base currency.
 The ratio of currency to deposits plays an important role in this identity as it allows us to observe the effect of a change in currency or deposits on the money multiplier.

 Mt/Mb = (C + D) / (C + R)

 Mt/Mb = (C/D + 1) / (C/D + r)

 D = Deposit

 Notice that the numerator is larger than the denominator as long as r < 1.
 This means that as C increases, the denominator grows at a faster rate than the numerator.
 The money multiplier falls under this scenario.
 Likewise, as the total stock of currency shrinks, the money multiplier grows.
 Similarly, as the amount of deposits increases, the denominator, C/D + r, falls at a faster rate than the numerator.
 The money multiplier increases.
 As deposits falls, the money multiplier falls.

 Unspent Margin: Cash Balances, Money on Account, and Substituting for Available Credit Lines